File a RICO Complaint

 Why should I file a RICO complaint?

-In addition to investigating and prosecuting complaints, where appropriate, RICO will work to assist consumers to resolve their disputes with licensees.
-Although not a guarantee, filing a complaint may lead to the resolution of your dispute.
+In addition to investigating and prosecuting complaints, where appropriate, RICO may work to assist consumers to resolve their disputes with licensees.
 Additionally, RICO relies on information from consumers to monitor conduct in the industry and to watch for unlicensed activity.
 Your information helps.

-Click on this link for Frequently Asked Questions for Consumers about Filing a Complaint, or call the RICO Consumer Resource Center to speak with an intake investigator.
+Click here for a list of Frequently Asked Questions for Consumers about Filing a Complaint.
+For additional assistance, call the RICO Consumer Resource Center to speak with an intake investigator.

 (PDF) Condo Complaint Form